microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageassignment-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-In [Azure AD entitlement management](../resources/entitlementmanagement-root.md), retrieve a list of [accessPackageAssignment](../resources/accesspackageassignment.md) objects.
-The resulting list includes all the assignments, current and well as expired, that the caller has access to read, across all catalogs and access packages.
+In [Azure AD Entitlement Management](../resources/entitlementmanagement-root.md), retrieve a list of [accessPackageAssignment](../resources/accesspackageassignment.md) objects.
+The resulting list includes all of the assignments, current and expired, that the caller has access to read, across all catalogs and access packages.

 ## Permissions